Select your state

 Common warning signs in contractor quotes

 Most homeowners receive quotes with missing information, unverifiable savings claims, or rebate amounts that assume undisclosed eligibility.
-Here are the most common issues we see.
+These issues apply in every state.

 Full red flags guideQuote claims a rebate but lists no AHRI model numbers or eligible equipment documentation.